 If you want more information about how this certification works, we suggest you to visit the WELL Certified Home page.

-The best way to optimize your WELL Building Standard efforts is to use a real-time indoor air quality monitoring system like Nanoenvi IAQ.
+A good way to optimise efforts to obtain a WELL certification is to use a real-time indoor air quality meter.

-This device can be a great support tool for WELL architects, designers, sustainability consultants, builders, and project managers in understanding air quality prior to the verification process.
+This device can be a great support tool for architects, designers, sustainability advisors, builders and WELL project managers to know the air quality prior to the verification process.

 On-site performance testing, real-time reporting, and continuous monitoring are requirements for getting WELL certification.
 Having access to project air quality data prior to performance testing can save time and money.

-Monitoring indoor pollutant levels with the Nanoenvi IAQ device helps project owners better understand any environmental weaknesses in the indoor space.
+Measuring indoor pollutant levels helps project owners better understand any indoor environmental weaknesses.

-Under the fundamental preconditions of air quality, projects must meet certain thresholds for PM particles and organic gases, both verified through performance testing and must also implement an air quality monitoring system, verified through continuous data reports.
+Under the fundamental air quality preconditions, projects must meet certain thresholds for particulate matter PM and organic gases, both verified through performance testing, and must also implement an air quality monitoring system, verified through continuous data reporting.

-Also, to satisfy the thermal comfort precondition, a project must demonstrate its ability to control temperature and humidity, something that is very simple through an IoT device like Nanoenvi IAQ.
+Besides, to satisfy the thermal comfort precondition, a project must demonstrate its ability to control temperature and humidity, which is very easy to control through such devices.

-Easy to install, it has integrated WiFi, something that allows you to be connected to the cloud and collect valuable data that will help in decision-making.
+There are devices that have integrated WiFi, allowing them to connect to the cloud and collect valuable data that will help in decision making.

 Indoor air quality in the WELL Building Standard